ERATOMMSD/polysat_aplas2017/README.md

 PolySAT
 ====

-An implementation of interpolant synthesize by [Liyun Dai, et al. CAV 2013][^1] and a bit more features.
+An implementation of interpolant synthesize by [1] and a bit more features.

-[^1]: Liyun Dai, Bican Xia, and Naijun Zhan.
-In the Proc.\ of CAV, pp.364--380,
+[1] Liyun Dai, Bican Xia, and Naijun Zhan.
+In the Proc. of CAV, pp.364--380,
     2013.

 ## Requirements